samyuktajayaram-stack/Technology-Design-Foundations/README.md

 # Week 9 - Fabrication
 _Thursday, 10/30/2025 - Thursday, 11/6/2025_

 On Thursday, we had our critique.
-We displayed out project to the class, and received some great feedback and comments!
-Our Display worked as we wanted it to, and we were able to demonstrate how a user would se this device on a daily basis.
-It felt so rewarding, especically after all that prototypng, troubleshooting and iterations to see it come to life.
-I'm really proud of he work we hve put out.
+We displayed our project to the class, and received some great feedback and comments!
+Our display worked so well, and we were able to demonstrate how a person would use this device on a daily basis.
+It felt so rewarding, especically after all that prototyping, troubleshooting and iterations to see it come to life.
+I'm really proud of the work we have put out.

 Here is our Demo Video of the working model: